lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 ## Course help hours (aka office hours)

-I will be available in the CS conference room (SS 402) from 1-2:30 on Mondays and Wednesdays to help with homework.
+I will be available in the CS conference room (SS 402) from 1-2:30 on Mondays and Wednesdays to help with homework or answer any other questions you have.
 You're also welcome to come even if you don't have specific questions and just work on your homework in there.

 ## Homework and homework quizzes